 In some countries, you’ll be at a distinct advantage if you can also speak the local language or if you have displayed an active interest in the philosophy or culture of the country in question.

-For example, if you are a applying for a job in China, and you have a degree in Chinese Philosophy, as well as TEFL or DELTA qualification, you will find it much easier to get hired, even though this isn’t mandatory.
+For example, if you are applying for a job in China, and you have a degree in Chinese Philosophy, as well as TEFL or DELTA qualification, you will find it much easier to get hired, even though this isn’t mandatory.

 You’ll be at even more of an advantage if you also speak the language.

-None of these things are strictly necessary of course, but in a world where some people believe that the best English teachers are caucasian, having more qualifications will increase your chances of getting hired.
+None of these things are strictly necessary of course, but in a world where some people believe that the best English teachers are Caucasian, having more qualifications will increase your chances of getting hired.

 Do black tefl teachers really face discrimination?